-Your target temperature is 120˚C. If you own an EGGspander, set up without the top shelf.
+Your target temperature is 120˚C, add in your EGG Genius if using and set the pit temp at 120˚C. If you own an EGGspander, set up without the top shelf.

 Remove the beef from the fridge a minimum of 2 hours before cooking to allow it to reach room temperature.
 Rub the meat with rapeseed oil and season heavily all over with salt.
 Place onto a Roasting Rack settled into a Drip Pan.

 Add your roughly diced trivette of vegetables along with the wine, beef stock and tablespoon of tomato puree into the bottom of the Drip Pan under the roasting rack.
 Place this all into your EGG.

 Roast everything for 2-3 hours or until the sirloin's internal temperature reaches 50˚C, the perfect temperature for a sirloin of beef.
 Every piece of sirloin is slightly different, so it may take a little less time or a little more.

 Once you've reached this internal temperature, remove the joint from the EGG, wrap in foil and leave to stand.